 If you make your notebook available for other people to edit, your friends or colleagues can work on the notebook at the same time as you.
 This works well for notebooks where you are collecting information from a group of people, such as a brainstorming session or a group project.
 The notebook functions like a wiki where everyone contributes.
 You can see who did what, and you can revert a page back to a previous version if necessary.

 If you or other people have OneNote 2010 you can work in the OneNote desktop application while other people are working on the same notebook in OneNote Web App.

-- Store the notebook on a website where your colleagues can access it, such as your team's SharePoint library or a folder in SkyDrive that your colleagues can access.
+- Store the notebook on a website where your colleagues can access it, such as your team's SharePoint library.

 - Invite other people to work on the notebook.

 - In SharePoint, copy the web address of the notebook that appears in the browser, and then paste the web address into a message.

 - In OneNote 2010, click the File tab, and on the Info tab, click Invite people to this notebook, under the name of the notebook.

 - Edit the notebook.
 You are able to see your colleagues’ changes by clicking Show Authors, either in Reading view, or on the View tab in Editing view.

 If you want to see what changes were made on a page, click Page Versions on the View tab (or, in Reading view, go to the navigation pane, right-click the page name, and then click Show Versions).